rickballard/CoCivium/notes/master_backlog.md

-# CoCivium — Master Backlog & Operating Plan
+# CoCivium™ — Master Backlog & Operating Plan
 _Date: 2025-08-14 • Owner: @rickballard • Source of truth for work planning_

 This backlog replaces scattered TODOs/notes as we converge.
 New work should be added here (and linked to issues/PRs).